jomjohn/drill/_docs/tutorials/040-learn-drill-with-the-mapr-sandbox.md

----
-title: "Learn Drill with the MapR Sandbox"
+# Learn Drill with the MapR Sandbox
-date:
-parent: "Tutorials"
----
 This tutorial uses the MapR Sandbox, which is a Hadoop environment pre- configured with Apache Drill.